porsche-design-system/porsche-design-system/packages/components/src/components/feedback/banner/banner.code.md

 </Playground>

 ## Custom styling
-The **Banner** component has the following default values which can be overwritten by your needs:
+The **Banner** component has some values which can be overwritten by CSS Custom Properties (aka CSS Variables):

 ```
-// default values
+// default CSS variables
-:host {
-  position: fixed;
+--p-banner-position-type: fixed;
-  z-index: 99;
-  width: 100%;
-}
+--p-banner-position-top: p-px-to-rem(56px);
+--p-banner-position-bottom: p-px-to-rem(56px);

-// overwrite with css !important
+// overwrite with CSS variables
-.custom-banner-class {
+p-banner {
-  z-index: 999 !important;
+  --p-banner-position-top: 200px;
 }

 ```